The Bread

 "The Bread" ("Das Brot") is a short story by Wolfgang Borchert.
 The story takes places in 1945 post-war Germany where food was in short supply.

 Background

-Borchert wrote the story in 1946.
-The story was published for the first time in 1947 in a literature magazine called Das Karussell.
+Borchert wrote the story in 1946, and it was first published for the first time on November 13, 1946 in the Hamburger Freie Presse.
+Despite this, the story was not included in any of the collections published during Borchert's lifetime, and can only be found among his posthumous publications.

 Plot

 Shortly after World War II in Germany, an older woman wakes up in the dark of the night and catches her husband who is eating an extra slice of their rationed bread.
 They don't talk about what happened and a perplexed conversation takes place.
 They end up with the fact that there was nothing and they both woke up because of the wind outside and the sound of the rain gutter.
 They go back to bed.
 While they are trying to sleep, she hears her husband secretly eating more bread.
 The next evening she prepares dinner and gives him an extra slice of her ration of bread under the pretext that in the evening she can't take the bread all that well.
 They avoid eye contact, after a while she sits down at the table.